 Introduction / History

-Badaik religious practices draw from both Hinduism and Animistic practices.
-They call their community priests "pahan," and draw them from two other ethnic communities.
-Their Hindu worship is mostly devoted to Shiva, one of Hinduism's main three gods.
+Badaik religious practices draw from both Hinduism and animistic practices.
+Their Hindu worship is mostly devoted to Shiva, destroyer, one of Hinduism's main three gods.

-Pray that the Badaik people will soon see the light of Christ, and forsake all others.
+Pray that the Badaik people will soon see the light of Christ and forsake all other gods.